netscaler/netscaler-k8s-ingress-controller/docs/configure/service-type-lb-ssl-secret.md

-# SSL certificate for services of type LoadBalancer through Kubernetes secret resource
+# SSL certificate for services of type LoadBalancer through the Kubernetes secret resource

 This section provides information on how to use the SSL certificate stored as a Kubernetes secret with services of type LoadBalancer.
 The certificate is applied if the annotation `service.citrix.com/service-type` is `SSL` or `SSL_TCP`.